Beyond Open Data

 Naturally, you wish to share your data with the largest possible audience.
 How do you make sure your data can be easily used and integrated with other data in new contexts?
 The answer is interoperability.

 USGIN interoperable data is based on simple, well documented interchange formats and standardized data exchange protocols so users can view and analyze interoperable data through the program of their choice.
-USGIN accepts three tiers of data quality.
-Tier 1 type data is unstructured data can be viewed and often must be downloaded.
-Tier 2 can be analyzed in some programs but is not standardized, and conversion may take time and effort.
-Tier 3 data, or interoperable data, is standardized to open in multiple formats and to effortlessly merge with additional data sources in a content model for ease of analysis.
+The data network operates with three tiers of data quality.
+Tier 1 data is unstructured data that can be viewed by users and is typically downloaded in various document or image formats.
+Tier 2 data is structured according to some schema, and can be analyzed in some programs but is not standardized, and conversion may take time and effort.
+Tier 3 data, or interoperable data, uses a documented community data schema and file format, so it can be used by various applications and seamlessly merged with additional data for ease of analysis.

 Interoperability Accelerates Development

-Interoperability adds value to data by facilitating analysis and comparison to outside data sets and by encouraging the development of analytical tools.
+Interoperability adds value to data by facilitating it use, and by encouraging the development of analytical tools.
 Interoperable data creates a market for software customized to specific audiences in academia, government and commercial users.

 Open Source Interoperability Reduces Obsolescence

 While interoperability invites development of new applications, it also protects data from obsolescence.
-Interoperable data is configured to standard interchange formats using common exchange protocols written in widely used markup languages.
-Highly trusted open source platforms maintain free access and ensure agile improvements to software products.These elements are widely adopted by every large information-sharing platform, and updates are non-proprietary.
+Interoperable data uses documented community interchange formats that are application independent.
+Highly trusted open source platforms maintain free access and ensure agile improvements to software products.These elements are adopted by multiple information-sharing platforms, and updates are non-proprietary.
 Any future software or platform development must consider the interchange formats and exchange protocols currently in use.